syntasso/workshop/README.md

 ## Validate the deployment

-At this stage, the Knative Service for the application should be ready:
+At this stage, the Knative Service for the application is ready:

 ```console
 $ kubectl --context kind-worker get services.serving.knative.dev